Texas Food Handlers Training Online

-Yes, the Texas Administrative Code Rule §228.33 states that within 60 days of employment, all food employees must complete an ANSI-accredited training course.
+Yes, the Texas Administrative Code Rule §228.33 states that within 60 days of employment, all food employees must complete an accredited training course.

 The TXDSHS clarifies that food employees refer to anyone who works with unpackaged food, food equipment or utensils, or food-contact surfaces.